ivy-llc/ivy/docs/partial_source/design/building_blocks.rst

    :align: center
    :width: 75%

-As an example, the following 3 pieces of code all compile to the exact same computation graph as shown:
+Let's look at a few examples, and observe the compiled graph of the Ivy code against the native backend code.
+First, let's set our desired backend as PyTorch.
+When we compile the three functions below, despite the fact that each has a different mix of Ivy and PyTorch code, they all compile to the same graph:

 +----------------------------------------+-----------------------------------------+-----------------------------------------+
 |.. code-block:: python                  |.. code-block:: python                   |.. code-block:: python                   |